Valentin-Metz/mcts/readme.md

-Monte Carlo search trees provide the foundation for more sophisticated reinforcement learning algorithms, such as [AlphaZero](https://en.wikipedia.org/wiki/AlphaZero), where node-ratings are performed by a neural network.
+Monte Carlo search trees provide the foundation for more sophisticated reinforcement learning algorithms, such as [AlphaZero](https://en.wikipedia.org/wiki/AlphaZero), where node quality is evaluated by a neural network.

 Rollout is currently performed by random simulation.
 For a simple game such as connect four, this already yields an agent of significant strength.